Frequently Asked Questions

 What operations can I perform through the MCP Server?

-You can read, create, update, and publish content through natural language commands.
-The MCP Server supports schema discovery, querying, CRUD operations, and publishing.
-Delete and unpublish operations are not currently supported.
-Source
+You can read, create, update, and publish content using natural language commands via supported AI assistants.
+The MCP Server supports schema discovery, querying, CRUD operations (excluding delete and unpublish), and publishing.
+Note: Delete and unpublish operations are not currently supported; check documentation for future updates.

 Is the MCP Server available for all Hygraph projects?

-Yes, the Hygraph MCP Server is available in Early Access for all Hygraph projects, regardless of plan tier.
-Source
+Yes, the Hygraph MCP Server is available in Early Access for all Hygraph projects, regardless of your plan tier.
+Note: As an Early Access feature, some advanced capabilities may be limited or subject to change based on user feedback.

-What are the requirements to use the MCP Server?
+What are the technical requirements to use the Hygraph MCP Server?

 How do I get started with the Hygraph MCP Server?